 Winter boots have outsoles designed for walking on snow, but the reality is that even the best rubber compound and tread pattern won’t grip all that well on a sheet of ice.
 To safely hike or even walk around town if the conditions are really bad, we use an additional traction system (also referred to as a traction device).
 There are a variety of designs on the market, from chain-style Yaktrax for casual walking to the Kahtoola MICROspikes for heavy-duty ice and backcountry use.

-For wearing with winter boots, one of our favorite traction systems is the Kahtoola NANOspikes.
+For pairing with winter boots, one of our favorite traction systems is the Kahtoola NANOspikes.
 Designed for running in winter, we’ve found their minimalist style to work wonderfully on icy sidewalks and trails.
 The 10 small carbide tips provide excellent grip (we were particularly impressed with their secure traction in freezing rain), and the NANOspikes are lightweight and take up very little space in a bag.
 The downside with all traction systems is they take a little time to put on and take off and can be overkill for mixed conditions, but they’re the best way to cover ground safely on icy days.
 For a full breakdown of options, see our article on the best winter traction devices.

 Dedicated winter boots offer premium protection and warmth in freezing, snowy conditions, but we often use our regular hiking boots for short and active winter jaunts.
 For example, if you will be snowshoeing or walking without stopping, uninsulated and waterproof hiking boots with good socks may very well do the trick.
-Some of our favorite models include Salomon’s classic Quest 4D 3 and Scarpa’s R-Evolution Mid GTX, both of which have durable, water-shedding exteriors and Gore-Tex booties that offer lightweight warmth.
-To be clear, these are good options for trips when you will be on the go the whole time and the weather isn’t particularly frigid.
+One of our favorite models is Salomon’s classic Quest 4, which has a durable, water-shedding exterior and Gore-Tex bootie that offer lightweight warmth.
+To be clear, this is a good option for trips when you will be on the go the whole time and the weather isn’t particularly frigid.
 If you’ll be stopping or out for long stretches of time, it’s safest to stick with an insulated winter-specific design.

 Back to Our Top Winter Boot Picks Back to Our Winter Boot Comparison Table